scouten/ericscouten.dev/content/2021/custom-zola-build/index.md

 Constructing a build that ran locally was pretty easy; I backported [PR #1456](https://github.com/getzola/zola/pull/1456) onto the existing tagged 0.13.0 release of Zola.
 The end result is available on [my fork of Zola](https://github.com/scouten/zola/tree/custom) and is tagged in that fork as [release 0.13.0.es2](https://github.com/scouten/zola/releases/tag/v0.13.0.es2).
 As with anything open-source, you are welcome to use it directly or adapt it for your own purposes.

+**2022 Update:** I'm doing the same thing again now to have early access to a [PR I submitted](https://github.com/getzola/zola/pull/1964) that lets me render some of my sites _much_ faster than the current release.
+You can find [my fork of Zola](https://github.com/scouten/zola/tree/get-term-fn-custom-build) here and the tagged release as [release 0.16.1.es1](https://github.com/scouten/zola/releases/tag/v0.16.1.es1).

 Getting that build running on Netlify turned out not to be a particularly simple thing to do.

 I am sharing how I did this in hopes that it might make life easier for the next person who walks this path.